-Additionally, we examine snow depth over the three different sectors in spring 2015 (Figure S4).
-Deepest snow packs from reanalysis-based snow products mainly occur over the North Atlantic, while satellite-based products indicate more snow accumulating over the CA. Although this is only one year of comparison, it shows that regional differences in snow accumulation can be quite pronounced depending on data set used.
+Additionally, we examine snow depth over the three different sectors in spring 2015 (Fig. S1 in the Supplement).
+The deepest snowpacks from reanalysis-based snow products mainly occur over the North Atlantic, while satellitebased products indicate more snow accumulating over the CA. Although this is only 1 year of comparison, it shows that regional differences in snow accumulation can be quite pronounced depending on the data set used.

-- Discrepancies between snow products and the climatologies both in spring (Figure 3) and in autumn (Figure S5) are evident.
-In autumn (Figure S5), bimodal snow distributions are noticeable both in SnowModel-LG and NESOSIM using the data post 2000, with a large proportion of thin snow not seen in the W99 climatology.
-By the end of winter, the differences between all products and W99 are larger (Figure 3) than in autumn, with the minimum decreasing is 10.0 cm for UW and the maximum is over 15.0 cm for PMW DMI in spring.
-SnowModel-LG, DuST and DESS all have snow depths below 10.0 cm in March/April.
-For reanalysis-based products, snowpack is still significant shallower against climatologies in the 1980s (1990s in the case of - CPOM) when W99 is partly collected.
-In addition to mean snow depth, the skewness of the snow distribution, especially in spring, among all products are mainly positive as a result of the larger presence of thin snow cover over FYI dominated in the current era, while that of W99 is in the opposite.
+Discrepancies between snow products and the climatologies both in spring (Fig. 5) and in autumn (Fig. S2) are evident.
+In autumn (Fig. S2), bimodal snow distributions are noticeable both in SnowModel-LG and NESOSIM using the data past 2000, with a large proportion of thin snow not seen in the W99 climatology.
+By the end of winter, the differences between all products and W99 are larger (Fig. 5) than in autumn, with the minimum decreasing being 10 cm for UW and the maximum being over 15 cm for PMW DMI in spring.
+SnowModel-LG, DuST and DESS all have snow depths below 10 cm in March and/or April.
+For reanalysis-based products, the snowpack is still significantly shallower against climatologies in the 1980s (1990s in the case of CPOM) when W99 is partly collected.
+In addition to mean snow depth, the skewness of the snow distribution, especially in spring, among all products is mainly positive as a result of the larger presence of thin snow cover over FYI dominated in the current era, while that of W99 is the opposite.

 Apart from W99, the Shalina and Sandven (2018) climatology provides additional snow depth information in the marginal seas, especially over the Eurasian seas.
 Overall SS18 has lower snow depths in the central Arctic compared with W99.
-Figure reveals that snow distribution in SS18 includes two modes: 18.0 cm and 32.0 cm, which correspond to snow over FYI and MYI respectively.
-Generally, differences between the SS18 climatology and the various snow products are similar to the comparison results with W99, but SS18 tends to exhibit similar bimodal distribution as seen in some of the snow products.
+Figure 6 reveals that snow distribution in SS18includes two modes - 18.1 and 32.2 cm - which correspond to snow over FYI and MYI respectively.
+Generally, differences between the SS18 climatology and the various snow products are similar to the comparison results with W99, but SS18 tends to exhibit a similar bimodal distribution to that seen in some of the snow products.

-- To summarize, there is general agreement among the products (except for UW) that there is a distinct difference in snow depth on perennial and seasonal ice.
-It is worth noting that this agreement is across the two distinctive methods for snow depth reconstruction, i.e., the reanalysis based numerical integration, and satellite based retrievals.
+To summarize, there is general agreement among the products (except for UW) that there is a distinct difference in snow depth on perennial and seasonal ice.
+It is worth noting that this agreement is across the two distinctive methods for snow depth reconstruction, i.e., the reanalysis-based numerical integration and satellite-based retrievals.
 This is also reflected in both the basin-scale snow depth averages and the spatial patterns.
-However, the areas of where the thickest/thinnest snow depths are found tend to differ between the two types of methods.
-The heavy snow in reanalysis-based products falls primarily over the East Greenland Sea and Atlantic sector as a result of frequent storm tracks over this area, whereas from active or passive - 340 microwave satellite data the thickest snow is detected over the Canadian Arctic sector due to the different features of old vs.

-newly formed ice.
-Finally, the intercomparison of the different snow products, and further against two climatological data sets, reach similar conclusions: (1) all snow products have similar structure such that snow over perennial ice is thicker, but quite large regional discrepancies in mean value, (2) snow depths in the products evaluated show less snow in recent years relative to the climatologies.
+However, the areas where the thickest/thinnest snow depths are found tend to differ between the two types of methods.
+The heavy snow in reanalysis-based products falls primarily over the East Greenland Sea and Atlantic sector as a result of frequent storm tracks over this area, whereas from active or passive microwave satellite data the thickest snow is detected over the Canadian Arctic sector due to the different features of old vs. newly formed ice.
+Finally, the intercomparison of the different snow products, and further against two climatological data sets, reaches similar conclusions: (1) all snow products have similar structure such that snow over perennial ice is thicker, but with quite large regional differences in mean value; and (2) snow depths in the products evaluated show less snow in recent years relative to the climatologies.

-Seasonal cycle of snow depth 345 3.2
+3.2 Seasonal cycle of snow depth